 - The proposal describes how students were consulted in the preparation of the proposal, and how students will be involved in the

 - Projects for which the primary purpose is program evaluation for accreditation or similar purposes are ineligible.
 Projects that focus on implementing recommendations from a review process are eligible.

-- Teaching and learning materials created through the ALT-2040 Fund must be made available for re-use within UBC.
-Awardees will be encouraged to license any learning materials developed under an appropriate Creative Commons License and to share the materials more widely through UBC’s digital sharing channels (e.g., UBC’s Canvas Commons, UBC Wiki, cIRcle, UBC’s YouTube Channel).
+- Awardees within the Program Enhancement and Program Development and Transformation streams are strongly encouraged to license any learning materials developed under an appropriate Creative Commons License and to share the materials more widely through UBC’s digital sharing channels (e.g., UBC Wiki, cIRcle, UBC’s YouTube Channel).